deadmanIsARabbit/typo3_docchecklogin/Documentation/BestPractice/ErrorHandling.rst

 .. _error-handling:

 ==================
-403 Error Handling
+403 error handling
 ==================

-When you have a restriced page and the User is clicking on it the User will normaly comes to a 403 Page that you can define in the
+When you have a restriced page and the user is clicking on it the user will normaly comes to a 403 page that you can define in the
-Typo3 Backend under `Site Management` ➞ `Error Handling`.
+TYPO3 backend under :guilabel:`Site Management` ➞ :guilabel:`Error Handling`.

-If you want that the User get redirected to the Login Page and after login gets back to the requested Page you can use this Error Handler.
+If you want that the user get redirected to the login page and after login gets back to the requested page you can use this error handler.

 .. rst-class:: bignums-important

-1. Create the File `ErrorLoginHandler` in you extension `Classes` Folder
+1. Create the file :file:`ErrorLoginHandler` in you extension :file:`Classes` folder

-    The Class can look like the Following:
+    The class can look like the following:

     .. code-block:: php